tanmay2022/PhaseFieldSolverEutectic/README.md

 It contains the R Markdown files for creating the HTML (userGuide.html) and PDF (userGuide.pdf) documentations of the OpenFOAM cases.

-## eutecticGrowth2D
+## lamellar2D

-It contains the OpenFOAM case files required to run the 2D eutectic growth problem.
+It contains the OpenFOAM case files required to run the 2D lamellar eutectic growth problem.

-## lamelar3D
+## lamellar3D

-It contains the OpenFOAM case files required to run the 3D lamelar microstructure problem.
+It contains the OpenFOAM case files required to run the 3D lamellar eutectic growth problem.

 ## rod3D

-It contains the OpenFOAM case files required to run the 3D rod microstructure problem.
+It contains the OpenFOAM case files required to run the 3D rod eutectic growth problem.